livialima/linuxupskillchallenge/docs/00-Local-Server.md

 * The new VM should show up in a list of VMs, select it.
 * Click on *Machine > Settings*
 * Click on *Storage*.
 Right-click on Controllet IDE, click on *Optical Drive*.
-* Select the ISO from the list if available, if not click *Add* and find it in your directories.
+* Select the Linux ISO you downloaded from the list if available, if not click *Add* and find it in your directories.
 Click *Choose*.
 * Click on *Network* and change the network adapter to **Bridged Adapter**.
 * Click *OK*
 * Click **Start** or *Machine > Start > Normal Start*.